Azure/azure-ai-personalized-offers/Manual Deployment Guide/README.md

 2. In the **Overview** panel, click **+ Add** to add a new resource.
 Enter **Storage account** and hit "Enter" to search.
 3. Click on **Storage account - blob, file, table, queue** offered by Microsoft (in the "Storage" category).
 4. Click **Create** at the bottom of the description panel.
+5. In the Azure Storage Account panel:
-5. Enter your **unique string** for "Name".
+    1. Enter your **unique string** for "Name".
-6. Make sure the selected resource group is the one you just created.
+    2. Make sure the selected resource group is the one you just created.
 If not, choose the resource group you created for this solution.
-7. Click the **Create** button at the bottom.
+    3. Click the **Create** button at the bottom.
-8. Go back to your resource group overview and wait until the storage account is deployed.
+6. Go back to your resource group overview and wait until the storage account is deployed.
 To check the deployment status, refresh the page or the list of resources in the resource group as needed.

 #### Get the Primary Key for the Azure Storage Account
 These are the steps to get the access key that will be used in later steps.